Animal-loving Britain split over badger TB cull

 The culling debate is also being driven by memories of the thick smoke billowing from the pyres used to burn infected herds during outbreaks of disease in the last 20 years.

 "Mad cow" disease in the mid-1990s led to the slaughter of millions of animals and prompted foreign bans on British beef, devastating the farming sector.
-In 2001, foot-and-mouth cost agriculture and tourism an estimated 8.5 billion pounds ($13.6 billion), with more than 6 million animals slaughtered.
+In 2001, foot-and-mouth cost agriculture and tourism an estimated 8.5 billion pounds, with more than 6 million animals slaughtered.

 Rabbetts, the farmers' union adviser, argued that farmers are unfairly tagged as heartless because they produce animals for meat.
 "But actually you don't want to kill an animal early," he said.
 "It can be really heartbreaking."